 The team of two went all in.
-They dealt with the queries themselves for some time, and then created an admin billing interface, with different teams in mind.
+They handled the queries for some time and created an admin billing interface with different groups in mind.

 The tensions remained.
-As they had to tinker the billing engine every other day, and that began to slow things down, across the company.
+They had to tinker with the billing engine every other day, which began to slow things down across the company.

-They decided to use Chargebee, to see if they could quell the chaos that had spun around billing, because different teams relied on it to deliver.
+They decided to use Chargebee to see if they could quell the chaos around billing because different teams relied on it to deliver.

-To avoid dealing with a moving target, we started onboarding their new customers through Chargebee, and slowly migrated their old customers as well.
-A practice that we've followed with all customers, since
+To avoid dealing with a moving target, we started onboarding their new customers through Chargebee and slowly migrated their old customers.

 Thus, Chargebee's admin interface became the source of truth for all their operations.
 Whenever a customer signed up for a trial, a subscription was created in Chargebee.
-At the time of a paid conversion, a customer could put in a card, within Freshdesk, and then Chargebee made sure that the card information was sent to Braintree, and results were relayed back to Freshdesk.
+At the time of a paid conversion, a customer could put in a card within Freshdesk, and then Chargebee made sure that the card information was sent to Braintree and the results were relayed back to Freshdesk.

-Scaling is about outpacing one's own growth.
-Transforming into a new kind of company, with the lessons from yesterday.
-It gets even more complex in horizontal markets, like Freshdesk's.
+Scaling is about outpacing one's growth and transforming into a new kind of company with the lessons from yesterday.
+It gets even more complex in horizontal markets like Freshdesk's.

-People at Freshdesk understand that growth is pointless without retention.
-The key to building a business that lasts is making sure that customers derive recurring value.
-Chargebee helps Freshdesk in -
+People at Freshdesk understand that growth is only worthwhile with retention.
+The key to building a lasting business is ensuring customers derive recurring value.
+Chargebee helps Freshdesk in:

 With Chargebee's robust webhooks system, every single change made to a subscription, from the customer's side or any of the teams, gets immediately reflected in one system.

-And with role based access, different teams use a simple interface to take actions that mattered most.
+And with role-based access, different teams use a simple interface to take actions that matter most.
 Fast.

 Serving customers from startups to enterprises to government agencies, dealing with different billing use cases, tax systems, accepting multiple currencies and being sane.